 Giving Tuesday was created in 2012 by the U.N.
 Foundation in partnership with 92Y, and is always observed on the first Tuesday of December.
 Following on the heels of Black Friday and Cyber Monday, symbols of excessive retail spending, Giving Tuesday encourages us to show generosity to those in need.

-It was hoped that 50 nonprofits would respond by using the hashtag #GivingTuesday in their online appeals.
+The campaign’s creators hoped that 50 nonprofit organizations would respond by using the hashtag #GivingTuesday in their online appeals.
 According to Asha Curran, director of the 92Y’s Center for Innovation and Social Impact and a founding member of #GivingTuesday, “We were asking a question: Is there an appetite for something like #BlackFriday and #CyberMonday, but about giving?”

 The answer was a resounding yes.
-Over 2,500 nonprofits participated that first year.
-By 2014, the number of organizations had skyrocketed to nearly 35,000 charities, civic groups, celebrities, and for-profit companies in 68 countries.
+Over 2,500 nonprofits took part that first year.
+By 2014, the number of participants had expanded to include nearly 35,000 charities, civic groups, celebrities, and for-profit companies in 68 countries.
 In 2016, more than 6,700 nonprofit organizations participated in Giving Tuesday.
 The average online donation was $128, totaling $47.7 million, according to the Blackbaud Institute’s annual Charitable Giving Report.